Do you need help with real estate law in Canada? Connecting with a law firm can be very helpful.

 e.preventive maintenance and inspection.

-5.2 For any rent review negotiation, the basic rent will be calculated as being the higher of the Base Rent payable immediately before the date of review and the Open Market Rent on the date of the review.
+5.2 For any rent review negotiation, the basic rent will be calculated as being the higher than the Base Rent payable immediately before the date of review and the Open Market Rent on the date of the review.

 I agree with your conclusion, that some Chinese believe the contract might be against their friendship.
 It should build a company to hold the property rather than hold it in implied trust.